New Boilers From £1500

 In the unlikely event of a boiler breakdown, the pressurised cylinder can be used as an immersion heater, so you still have hot water while you’re waiting for your boiler to be repaired.

-You need some cupboard space to house the hot water cylinder.
+It would be best if you had some cupboard space to house the hot water cylinder.
 While the system boiler takes up more room than a combi boiler, there are no tanks required in the loft (unlike regular boilers).

 Enjoy better tap pressure as the system doesn’t use gravity.
 System boilers are perfect for the midsize homes in Maldon with 3-4 bedrooms.